canro91/canro91.github.io/_posts/2025-07-03-LifeChangingIdeas.md

 I made my first $100 online by sharing my words in a corner of the Internet.

-Start a blog or write tweets.
+[Start a blog]({% post_url 2020-07-18-HowIStartedBlogging %}) or write tweets.
 Just write.
 It will teach you to think clearly and it can make you some money in the meantime.

 ## #7.
 The minute you learn something, teach it.

-I found this idea in "Show Your Work" by Austen Kleon.
+I found this idea in [Show Your Work]({% post_url 2020-10-01-ShowYourWorkTakeaways %}) by Austen Kleon.

 You don't need a lecture hall or scientific papers to teach.
 Simply share it with anyone over the phone.
 Or write it anywhere online.
 That's what has powered my online presence since I wrote my first blog post back in 2018.
 Sharing what I learn has not only helped others, it has changed my own life.